tjfrench24/team-3-project/team/m2/roles.md

 ## Alan de Mersseman - Task Manager
 - Role: Responsible for organizing and tracking team tasks.
 Top 3 Commits
+- Commit 1: Assisted in effort to complete lab
-- Commit 1: Assisted in idea generation for the website design
+- Commit 2: Assisted in idea generation for the website design
-- Commit 2: Assisted in the creation of UI-diagrams for calendar entry and weight loss graph website pages
+- Commit 3: Assisted in the creation of UI-diagrams for calendar entry and weight loss graph website pages